 Getting to Hale

-Our address is 80 Carby Street, Westwood, MA.
+Hale’s Main Office is located at 80 Carby Street, Westwood, MA.
+To reach:

-To reach Cat Rock Parking Lot, pass the Main Office on the left and continue to the first paved parking area on the left.
+- Cat Rock Parking Lot — Pass the Main Office on the left and continue to the first paved parking area on the left.

-To reach North Beach, park in Cat Rock Parking Lot.
+- North Beach — Park in Cat Rock Parking Lot.
 Follow the dirt road to the right of the bulletin board.
 At the end of the road turn left to get to the beach.

-To reach Membership Beach, turn right onto Dover Road and continue for about 1 mile.
+Please note that Membership Beach has a separate entrance.
+From Route 109, turn onto Dover Road and continue for about 1 mile.
 Membership Beach’s entrance is on the right; its street sign reads “Bruné Way” (a.k.a “Hill Street” if you’re using GPS).
 If you miss it, you will pass Grossman Camp and need to turn around.